Table of Contents

 - It must not be used in inflammatory kidney disorders.

-- Avoid in goiter, liver and kidney diseases.
+- Avoid in goiter, the liver, and kidney diseases.

 - Do not use in case of excess catarrhal mucus.